Visit the institution website for COVID‑19 updates

 This programme will:

-- Allow you to develop critical appraisal skills in relation to published literature and undertake a research project, under supervision
+- Provide research training to professional doctorate level allowing you to develop critical appraisal skills in relation to published literature and undertake a research project, under direct supervision

 - Enable you to understand the biomechanical principles of tooth movement